muffycompo/radiusdesk-installer/README.md

 ## TODO
 1. Make the installer Operating System agnostic (Support multiple Linux OS)
-2. Allow users to optionally opt for CoovaChilli installation

 ## Contributions
 1. Anyone is welcome to contribute by sending a pull request with your desired feature tested and implemented.